 - F. Revocation of Supervised Release Hearings.
-Seven (7) business days before the first day of the court term, defense counsel must file a notice providing the following information: (1) whether any violations supporting the USPO's motion remain pending; (2) whether the defendant intends to plead no contest to any violations; and (3) any other pending issues (e.g., housing concerns). - G. Trials.
-The United States Attorney must advise of any anticipated trials and the expected length of each at least seven (7) business days before the first day of the court term.
+Five (5) business days before the first day of the term of court in which the proceeding is scheduled, defense counsel must file a notice providing the following information: (1) whether any violations supporting the USPO's motion remain pending; (2) whether the defendant intends to plead no contest to any violations; and (3) any other pending issues (e.g., housing concerns). - G. Trials.
+The United States Attorney must advise of any anticipated trials and the expected length of each trial at least ten (10) business days before the first day of the term of court in which the proceeding is scheduled.

-Proposed jury instructions must be filed no later than 4:00 p.m. at least seven (7) business days prior to the first day of the court term.
+Proposed jury instructions and verdict forms must be filed no later than 4:00 p.m. five (5) business days prior to the pretrial conference.
 Proposed instructions must include a citation reference to each proposed instruction.

 The court conducts voir dire.
 In addition to the court's standard questions, the parties are invited to suggest other questions which may be pertinent in light of the circumstances of the case.
-The parties shall file proposed voir dire, if any, no later 4:00 p.m. at least seven (7) business days prior to the first day of the court term.
+The parties shall file proposed voir dire, if any, no later 4:00 p.m. five (5) business days prior to the pretrial conference.